2008 Nord-Kivu campaign: Refugee camps

 The humanitarian effort was reported to be far underfunded, as thousands of refugees returned to rebel-held territory rather than stayed in the U.N.-governed camps.
 This was reported to be due to the lack of food, water and hygiene facilities.

-The UN-operated World Food Program began delivering hundreds of tons of food to the Congo on November 14, along with medical supplies and water purification kits.
+The UN-operated World Food Programme began delivering hundreds of tons of food to the Congo on November 14, along with medical supplies and water purification kits.
 Congo Red Cross Secretary-General Jacques Katshitshi reported the situation as extremely impoverished, with "Displaced people [living] in extremely difficult conditions" and "a lack of food and water, and [terrible] hygiene conditions."
 He stated that cases of malnutrition had been reported even within UN refugee camps.
 The rations were said to cover approximately 50,000 people, providing them with one-month rations consisting of maize meal, peas, cooking oil and salt.
 The main obstacle to getting food to displaced persons was stated to be the upheaval in the region.

 On November 20, the safety of internal refugee camps was called into question when gunmen, allegiance unknown, entered the Kibati camp, raped a girl, shot a 20-year-old woman to death, and looted nearby dwellings.
 The UN's High Commissioner for Refugees spokesman, Andrej Mahecic, said that the Congo situation was "extremely volatile", and did not know who the gunmen were working for, stating that "...we have seen both sides doing this."
 The High Commissioner for Refugees has repeatedly expressed concern over the safety of the 67,000 internally displaced persons in Kibati camps.
 According to Mahecic, "the fact that the camps are so close to the front lines is a huge cause of concern for us".
 This incident "adds more to the pressure to move these people as soon as possible".